liopoos/JsBox-TerminalHome/README.md

 ## Config

-You can modify the setting in `assets/config.json`.
+You can modify the setting in `assets/config.json`:

+- user: username liked 'user@hades:~'
+- fans: support weibo and github
+- expire: widget next refresh time